cikrhazo/GA-FER/README.md

 Geometry-Aware FER

 These are the main components in the GA-FER framework.
-See [Graph-Tran](https://github.com/cikrhazo/Graph-Plus-Transformer-FER)
+An extension can be found at [Graph-Tran](https://github.com/cikrhazo/Graph-Plus-Transformer-FER)